ASEMS Part 1 - Policy

 Operating Centres, Delivery Teams or equivalent shall establish, implement and maintain a procedure for the on-going proactive identification of safety hazards.

 Operating Centres, Delivery Teams or equivalents shall establish and maintain relevant safety and environmental objectives with a resourced programme to achieve targets.

 Accident and Incident Records

-Operating Centres, Project Teams or equivalent shall monitor and record incidents where the performance of their Product, Systems or Services either caused or had the potential to cause harm to individuals or damage to the environment and use this information to keep their risk assessments valid.
+Operating Centres, Delivery Teams or equivalent shall monitor and record accidents, incidents and near misses where the performance of their Product, Systems or Services results in harm to individuals or damage to the environment and use this information to keep their risk assessments valid.

-Project Team Leaders or equivalent shall personally approve safety and environmental case reports to confirm their acceptance with the progress of the safety case/assessment and of the risks associated with the project.
+Safety and/or environmental case reports shall be personally approved by the individual with formally delegated authority to confirm their acceptance with the progress of the safety and/or environmental case/assessment and of the risks and impacts associated with the project.

 5. Risk Management

 All foreseeable Safety Risks and Environmental impacts shall be identified, assessed, prioritised and managed.

 Operating Centres, Delivery Teams or equivalents are to ensure that all new or increased safety risks arising from changes to Products, Systems or Services or to their operating environment are managed appropriately